mattmoor/mink/APPLY.md

 value = "./cmd/foo"
 ```

-Example using `overrides.toml` to specify the GCP function to target:
+Example using `project.toml` to specify the GCP function to target:

 ```toml
 [[build.env]]